aht2000/keypad-handler-using-STM32F100/README.md

  EXIT ISR:
 	- Store the exact pin that caused the interrupt.
 	- Mask interrupt, and clear pending interrupt flags.
-	- Read this Pin.
-	- If Pin is Low and current button state is BT_IDLE, then this is a correct transition.
-	- Set the button state as BT_GOING_DOWN.
-	- If Pin is High and current button state is BT_DOWN, then this is a correct transition.
-	- Set the button state to GOING_UP.
-	- Otherwise, this is an invalid case, enable interrupts are return.
-	- For valid transition, store the pin that caused the interrupt.
-	- Trigger the debounce timer to generate an interrupt in 10 ms.
+	- Trigger the debounce timer to generate an interrupt in 20 ms.
 	- Return back.

 TIMx ISR:
 	- This ISR is invoked when a debouncing time has expired.
+	- Disable the debounce timer.
-	- Read the GPIO that caused the interrupt earlier
+	- Read the GPIO that caused the interrupt earlier.
-	- If the current button state is BT_GOING_DOWN, and the GPIO is low:
+	- If the GPIO is High:
-		- Change the button state to BT_DOWN.
+		- Change the button state to BT_UP.
+		- Generate a msg BT_UP with value the column index of the key processed
+	- Else
 		- Perform row scan to find out the row index corresponding to the button pressed.
 		- Based on the col and row index, find out the ascii code of the button pressed.
 		- Generate a msg BT_DOWN with value the ascii code of the pressed button to be processing in the main loop.
 		- Reconfigure the GPIOs for detecting a button up through the ISR (Row out, Col in) and later on for a new keypad parsing.

-	- If the current button state is BT_GOING_UP, and the GPIO is high:
-		- Change the button state to BT_UP.
-		- Post a msg BT_UP to the main loop with no value.

-	- Otherwise, this is an invalid case, change the button state to BT_IDLE
 	- Enable the buttons interrupt again.
 	- Return

 Main Loop:
-	- Upon receiving a button down message, do whatever was planned to do
+	- Upon receiving a button down message, do whatever was planned to do.
+For debug purpose, turn on LED
 	- Upon receiving a button up message, the msg content has the key index.
 Change the button state to idle.
+For debug purpose, turn
+	LED off

 Unhandled cases:
 	- What will happen in the user presses one key down, and while down, he presses a second key down, then release both in any order?